-A fourth measure of driving aggression are grouped into "other aggressive actions" These include commonly believed to be aggressive driving actions that do not fit into another category.
+A fourth measure of driving aggression are grouped into "other aggressive actions."
+These include commonly accepted aggressive driving actions that do not fit into another category.
 These are off-road driving (e.g., crossing the double solid yellow lines into oncoming traffic, driving on the shoulder), attempting to honk the horn, verbal aggression (e.g., "This guy's a dickhead"), and aggressive gestures (e.g., giving another driver the middle finger).

 All of these measures will be calculated in regions.
-These regions start when the frustrating event starts and end when the subsequent frustrating event starts
+These regions are defined as between the time points for the start of the scenario, each frustrating event, and the end of the scenario, resulting in five regions.